rajeshkanna-pm/As-A-Product-Manager/README.md

 ## 📈 Current Focus

-* 🤖 **Agentic AI:** Exploring how autonomous AI agents can manage cloud infrastructure.
+* 🤖 **Agentic AI:** Exploring how autonomous AI agents can manage cloud infrastructure, Data Driven Insights
-* 🌿 **Sustainable IT:** Developing metrics to track and reduce carbon emissions in data center operations.
+* 🌿 **Sustainable IT:** Developing metrics to track and reduce carbon emissions in IT Infra & operations.
 * 💡 **Mentorship:** Passionate about coaching junior PMs on value-driven product management.

 ---